-What Can a Handyman Do in Randolph, Maine?
+What Can a Handyman Do Without a License in Randolph, Maine?

 Randolph is in Kennebec County, Maine.
 Maine does not have a single, statewide “general contractor” license for typical handyman/home-improvement work, but it does require state licensing for specific trades (electrical, plumbing, HVAC/refrigeration, propane/natural gas) and requires permits/inspections for many building-system changes even when no statewide contractor license exists.
 In practice, a Maine handyman can perform non-trade, non-structural repair/maintenance work, but must avoid regulated trades unless properly licensed and permitted.